kubernetes-sigs/kueue/.github/ISSUE_TEMPLATE/NEW_RELEASE.md

       to production: <!-- example kubernetes/k8s.io#3612-->
 - [ ] Wait for the PR to be merged and verify that the image `k8s.gcr.io/kueue/kueue:$VERSION` is available.
 - [ ] Publish the draft release prepared at the [Github releases page](https://github.com/kubernetes-sigs/kueue/releases).
-- [ ] Add a link to the tagged release in this issue:
+- [ ] Add a link to the tagged release in this issue: <!-- example https://github.com/kubernetes-sigs/kueue/releases/tag/v0.1.0 -->
 - [ ] Send an announcement email to `sig-scheduling@kubernetes.io` and `wg-batch@kubernetes.io` with the subject `[ANNOUNCE] kueue $VERSION is released`
 - [ ] Add a link to the release announcement in this issue: <!-- example https://groups.google.com/a/kubernetes.io/g/wg-batch/c/-gZOrSnwDV4 -->
 - [ ] For a major or minor release, update `README.md` and `docs/setup/install.md`